getCannaBiz/cannabiz-menu/readme.txt

 `[wpd-carousel posts="6"]`

-See all shortcode options in the [documentation](https://www.wpdispensary.com/section/shortcodes/)
+See all shortcode options in the [documentation](https://www.wpdispensary.com/article/introduction-to-shortcodes/)

 ### Extend WP Dispensary

-With our free and commercial add-on's, you can connect to WooCommerce, sync your menu with mmjmenu, weedmaps and leafly, manage inventory and more.
+With our free and commercial add-on's, you can connect to WooCommerce, manage your inventory, create top sellers lists, coupons and more.

 Our add-on's help you extend the functionality of the WP Dispensary menu plugin, giving your website the competitive edge in the growing medical marijuana market.

-You can view our current add-on's on the [official WP Dispensary website](https://www.wpdispensary.com/add-ons)
+You can view our current add-on's on our [Extensions](https://www.wpdispensary.com/add-ons) page.

 We also have a dispensary WordPress theme for the cannabis industry, [CannaBiz](https://www.wpdispensary.com/downloads/cannabiz).